Dubai Islands: Hotels and resorts

 The Dubai Islands currently have three hotels in operation, which represent the most significant development on the islands so far.
 The 800-key Hotel RIU Dubai opened on December 10, 2020, followed by the 607-key Centara Mirage Beach Resort Dubai on October 14, 2021 and the 159-key Park Regis by Prince Dubai Islands on March 2, 2024.

 Planned features

 Deira Night Souk

 The Deira Night Souk is planned to be a 1.9 km market place that stretch along the coast of the Deira Islands opposite the mainland.
-According to the developers, Deira Night Souk will be the biggest night market in the world, but construction of the souk has yet to take place.
+According to the developers, Deira Night Souk will be the biggest night market in the world, construction for which has been completed.